 It’s not new.
-The blue and yellow can is about as familiar as anything I remember from my childhood.
+The blue and yellow can is about as familiar as anything I remember growing up.
 Banished to a shelf in the garage, I assumed WD-40 was an automotive thing.
 Boy, was I wrong!
 This stuff is amazing.
-And cheap.
-Not long ago, I bought an 8-ounce can for $1.71 at Home Depot.

 My recommendation is to apply WD-40, let the product do its work then remove it.
 Some say that a build-up of WD-40 can cause its own sticky mess over time.
 So here’s the deal: Use it then remove it with soap and water on a rag or sponge when appropriate.
 (There are times, as when treating stainless steel or wood surfaces, that you will simply apply, then buff with a soft rag.)

 WD-40 is a petroleum-based product (so is Vaseline).
-WD-40 comes in a tiny 3-oz aerosol can, larger 16-oz. or by the gallon, which you can pour into your own spray bottle.
+WD-40 comes in a tiny 3-oz aerosol can, larger 8 oz. and 16-oz. cans, or by the gallon, which you can pour into your own spray bottle.
 While the aerosol propellant is flammable, the product is formulated with clean solvents and oils that have been treated to remove harmful chemical contaminants.

 WD-40 gets things unstuck and a lot more.
 I know.
 I go through it like it’s water.
 But don’t worry.
 It is readily available at stores like Home Depot, Lowes, Target, Walmart, and Amazon.
 Now available also as WD-40 EZ Pods.
 Find WD40 sale and it’s cheap.

 If it’s melted …

 Have you ever opened the dryer to find a red crayon has ruined the entire load?
 The folks at Crayola offer this remedy for fresh heat-set crayon stains inside dryers and any other similar surface where something has melted:

 1. Place the stained surface down on a pad of paper towels.

 2. Spray with WD-40, let stand a few minutes, turn the fabric over and spray the other side.

 3. Apply liquid dishwashing detergent and work into the stained area, replacing toweling as it absorbs the stain.